 While some reasons for swelling can be treated with over-the-counter medication, persistent and constant swelling can lead to tissue damage, bone softening, and cartilage loss.

-The quick answer is when swelling in the knee is accompanied by constant pain and other issues, it is advised to seek medical attention.
+The quick answer to what does it mean if my knee is swollen, is that if swelling is accompanied by constant pain and other issues, it is advised to seek medical attention.
 The following information will include common reasons to explain what does it mean when my knee is swollen.
 Below are common treatment methods and when it is advised to contact a doctor.
-Read this article about knee pain and 5 knee symptoms you should not ignore.
+Read this article about knee pain and 5 Knee Symptoms You Should not Ignore

 So often in physical therapy, patients ask us "what does it mean if my knee is swollen?"

 If you would like to learn more about the anatomy of the knee, please watch this video.

 You should utilize the RICE Protocol.
 This Protocol consist of:

 Another treatment option is activity modification and over-the-counter medications.